<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 • Failure to configure MFA for all instances in an enterprise leaves an opportunity for attackers.

-Create a strong security posture with MFA
+Create a strong security posture with multi-factor authentication

-An attacker’s ability to circumvent MFA is still rare, especially if it is configured correctly.
+An attackers’ ability to circumvent MFA is still rare, especially if it is configured correctly.
 Organizations can make it more difficult for them in several ways:

 • Overcome any hurdles to implementing MFA.
 Upgrade or replace legacy applications and disable protocols that might be causing compatibility issues with MFA and implement MFA whenever possible.

 • Implement MFA on all supported devices, accounts, and applications.
-Think beyond VPN and webmail and include cloud-based applications, privileged accounts, and administrative portals like M365, Azure, or other third-party applications in your MFA plans.
+Think beyond VPN and webmail and include cloud-based applications, privileged accounts, and administrative portals like M365, Azure or other third-party applications in your MFA plans.

 • Educate your employees.
 Teach your employees about the importance of enabling optional MFA so it becomes a habit along with other cybersecurity education.